9.15. General Utilities

 All three functions work in a similar way.
 Leading white space is

-skipped, then a subject sequence
+skipped, then a subject sequence, resembling an appropriate

 constant, is found, followed by a sequence of unrecognized characters.